Distant Hill Geology Trail

 Index Minerals & Metamorphic Grade

-An explanation of the index minerals found in the exposed bedrock and how those minerals help determine the depth at which the rock formed.
+This stop gives an explanation of the index minerals present in the exposed bedrock and how these minerals can be used to determine the depth at which the rock formed.

 Stop 3